NMBURobotics/vox_nav/README.md

 ![.](docs/rviz_1.png)

-This Gazbo world includes hills , up and downs which tries to be more inclusive for case of agricultural robot.
+This Gazebo world includes hills , up and downs which tries to be more inclusive for case of agricultural robot.

+You can jog botanbot with RQT plugin, use `L/R` for giving angular speed and `D/R` for  linear speed.

 ## Botanbot
 Botanbot is a simple 4 wheeled , ackermann drived moile robot.
 It is simulated under Gazebo with all required essential sensors in order to do outdoor navigation.
 The following table shows currently supported sensors.